Early Detection of Barrett's Esophagus Saves Lives

 Make an Appointment for GERD Treatment

-Luis Reyes, MD, FACS, FASMBS, is Medical Director of Bariatrics at McAllen Heart Hospital.
+Luis Reyes, MD, FACS, FASMBS, is Medical Director of Bariatrics at South Texas Health System Heart.
 Dr. Reyes has been performing surgery for over 15 years and specializes in general, vascular and weight-loss surgery.
 To make an appointment with Dr. Reyes, please contact Valley Care Clinics Weight Loss Surgery Center at 956-630-4161.

 To make an appointment with Gastroenterologist Dr. Ralph Alhalel, please call 956-661-9300.